Running ZFS over NFS as a VMware Store

 • Bursty data flow.

-Before we break out into the configuration detail level lets examine some of the VMware and NFS behaviors so as to gain some in site into the reason I primarily use iSCSI for most VMware implementations.
+Before we break out into the configuration detail level lets examine some of the VMware and NFS behaviors so as to gain some insight into the reason I primarily use iSCSI for most VMware implementations.

 I would like demonstrate some characteristics that are primarily a VMware client side behavior and it’s important that you are aware of them when your considering NFS as a Datastore.